 And that's how you should approach it if you want to learn a new language as quickly and effectively as possible.
 Anything that brings you closer to this goal helps.
 This also includes unpleasant and supposedly embarrassing moments.

-Learning a new language made easy!
+Learning a new language, made easy!

+I hope that I can help you improve your language skills and develop personally with this article.
 Do you have any questions, suggestions or further tips for learning a new language?
 Then I look forward to your comment.

 Stay inquisitive,